-Listen to the AOTA Everyday Evidence Podcast on Healing Through Surfing to the right or click here to download.
+Listen to the AOTA Everyday Evidence Podcast on Healing Through Surfing to the right or listen to the podcast on Stitcher.

 Carly Rogers, OTD, OTR/L, is the lead author of a new study published in the American Journal of Occupational Therapy (AJOT).
 Read the study here: High-Intensity Sports for Posttraumatic Stress Disorder and Depression: Feasibility Study of Ocean Therapy With Veterans of Operation Enduring Freedom and Operation Iraqi Freedom.

 Stephanie Yamkovenko: A day at the beach.
 It’s something many of us would like this time of year.
 And for some veterans, spending a day at the beach is having a healing effect.